Garry Jones Garry Jones

 Screen Plus App Time is linked to the deeper problem I call Thumbtrap.

-For Isabelle, being thumbtrapped as Screen + App Time is experienced as split attention between physically navigating the mall while also being gripped by the smartphone’s architecture.
+For Isabelle, being thumbtrapped as Screen Plus App Time is experienced as split attention between physically navigating the mall while also being gripped by the smartphone’s architecture.

 Conceptually, thumbtrap describes the state between clinical, diagnostic addiction and thoughtful, deliberate and controlled cell phone use.
 This is a state or condition most of us are familiar with.
 The motor action of the thumb (i.e., swipe, scroll) is occurring independent of conscious choice.
 Hence, decisions of when to stop seem out of our conscious control.